Conservation Officer & GCF Triathlete

 Through working with Global Conservation Force, he hopes to bring awareness of the needless poaching of rhinos for their horns and elephants for their tusks to the endurance athletics community.
 Rhinos are currently being poached at a rate higher than is sustainable for the species to survive.
 Elephant ivory has long been used for carving material and traditional art and at current rates, an elephant is lost to poaching every 15 minutes.
 He hopes to further educate people on the poaching crisis in a far spreading community of far traveling, strong-willed athletes.

-With GCF and poaching crisis labelled gear, Weston plans on participating in every triathlon distance, from sprint to full ironman, and hopes to have more opportunities to spread information to other athletes at those events.
+With GCF and poaching crisis labelled gear, Weston participates in every triathlon distance, from sprint to full ironman, and hopes to have more opportunities to spread information to other athletes at those events.